datascience-course/2016-website/syllabus.md

 A major component of this course will be learning how to use python-based programming tools to apply these methods to real-life datasets.

-{% comment %}
-**After successful completion of this course, you will be able to...**

- * Critically evaluate visualizations and suggest improvements and refinements
- * Apply a structured design process to create effective visualizations
- * Conceptualize ideas and interaction techniques using sketching
- * Use principles of human perception and cognition in visualization design
- * Create web-based interactive visualizations using HTML 5,  JavaScript and D3
-{% endcomment %}

 ## Course Logistics

 ### Prerequisites

 Students are expected to have some programming experience and have at least taken Calculus I (UU Math 1170, 1210, 1250 1310, 1311 or equivalent).
-If in doubt, ask one of the instructors.
+If in doubt, ask one of the instructors.  **You should also own a notebook computer that you can bring to class.**

 ### Textbooks